 Provides systemic and individual advocacy to support the rights of older people and people with disabilities.
 Advocates empower clients with information and provide options so they can make decisions based on well informed choices.

 Provides both crisis supported accommodation and counselling services.
 We service the South West with crisis accommodation tenant advice; parenting skills; youth counselling; drug and alcohol information and men’s relationship counselling.
+All crisis accommodation is mainly for people age between 15-19 years.
+Others will be provided support but not accommodation straight away.

 Supports families and children with disabilities and/or chronic illness.
 “My Time” support group for parents/carers of children with disabilities.
 “My Time for Grandparents” support group for grandparents parenting again.
 Weekly activities available.